gitmrbean/simple_edge_videostream/README.md

  cvlc v4l2:// :v4l2-vdev="/dev/video0" --sout '#transcode{vcodec=x264{keyint=60,idrint=2},vcodec=h264,vb=400,width=368,heigh=208,acodec=mp4a,ab=32 ,channels=2,samplerate=22100}:duplicate{dst=std{access=http{mime=video/x-ms-wmv},mux=asf,dst=:8080/stream.wmv}}' --no-sout-audio

-rtsp streaming
-cvlc  v4l2:// :v4l2-vdev="/dev/video0" --sout '#es{access=file,mux=ps,url_audio=audio-%c.%m,url_video=video-%c.%m}'

 2.Tunnelling behind router

-Usually done by portforwarding .Issues if router is provided private ip by ISP(double NAT) VNC is an option.But again issues with portforwading needed some time
+Usually done by portforwarding in router.
+Issues if router is provided private ip by ISP(double NAT).
+VNC is an option.But again issues with portforwading and some router configuration and instabilities in packet transmissions.

 For quick setup can try to install ngrok https://ngrok.com/ and use simple configuration ngrok <protocol> <port>